Xènia Pérez: Atlético Madrid

 Ahead of the 2022–23 Liga F season, Pérez returned to the Spanish first division and signed a three-year contract with Atlético Madrid.
 She made her club debut on 17 September 2022, coming in as a second-half substitute in a match against Sevilla FC.
 In her first season with Atlético, Pérez played a total of 432 minutes and started only 5 matches.
 She was also involved as the team won the Copa de la Reina final, beating Real Madrid on penalties.

 Her struggle for playing time continued into 2023, and she considered leaving the club during the summer in search of other opportunities.
 However, following the departure of Merel van Dongen, Pérez rose to a starting position in the squad.
 She helped Atlético finish 3rd in the Liga F standings and secure a spot in the 2024–25 Champions League qualifying rounds.

 Pérez continued her positive momentum into the 2024–25 season, in which she was one of Atlético's leaders in minutes and captained the team on several occasions.
 She also ended up renewing her contract for two more seasons in Madrid.
 Atlético finished 3rd in the standings for the second straight campaign, giving them another chance in the Champions League.
 Pérez also helped her team reach the Copa de la Reina final, where they were beaten by Barcelona after Claudia Pina scored a brace.

+At the beginning 2025–26 campaign, Pérez received less playing time than she would have desired.
+However, she gained minutes as time went on and ended up registering 12 consecutive 90-minute performances to round out the season.
+She contributed to Atlético Madrid's journey yet another Copa de la Reina final, which ended as a loss to Barcelona for the second year in a row.
+Pérez also helped the team reach the knockout phase play-offs of the UEFA Champions League, where they were eliminated 5–0 on aggregate by Manchester United; in the second leg of the tie, she received a red card in the final minutes of the match after committing a second bookable offense.

+Pérez recorded her 100th game with Atlético Madrid on 30 August 2026, participating in a match against rivals Real Madrid.